DataFire/Integrations/integrations/generated/azure_web_resourceprovider/README.md

     * items [PremierAddOnOffer](#premieraddonoffer)

 ### ResourceNameAvailability
-* ResourceNameAvailability `object`: Information regarding availbility of a resource name.
+* ResourceNameAvailability `object`: Information regarding availability of a resource name.
   * message `string`: If reason == invalid, provide the user with the reason why the given name is invalid, and provide the resource naming requirements so that the user can select a valid name.
 If reason == AlreadyExists, explain that resource name is already in use, and direct them to select a different name.
   * nameAvailable `boolean`: <code>true</code> indicates name is valid and available. <code>false</code> indicates the name is invalid, unavailable, or both.
   * reason `string` (values: Invalid, AlreadyExists): <code>Invalid</code> indicates the name provided does not match Azure App Service naming requirements. <code>AlreadyExists</code> indicates that the name is already in use and is therefore unavailable.